-1. Place thermometers in the return and supply air stream as close to the furnace as possible.

-IMPORTANT: The thermometer on the supply air side must be shielded from direct radiation from the heat exchanger to avoid false readings.

-2. Consult Table 7, (page 32) and the rating plate for the proper circulating air flow and temperature rise.
+- 1. Place thermometers in the return and supply air stream as close to the furnace as possible.
+IMPORTANT: The thermometer on the supply air side must be shielded from direct radiation from the heat exchanger to avoid false readings. - 2.
+Consult the rating plate for the proper circulating air flow and temperature rise.